h7b/h7b-dendron/notes/notes.daily.2022-11-16.stock-trading-spreadsheet.md

 - View recap of the portfolio with the automated sheet `pnl`, with the current value of the portfolio, realized/unrealized P/L
 - View list of executed trades, sorted by ticker in the automated sheet `orderBook_sortedByTicker`
 - Compute cost basis of stocks with FIFO method
+- refactor the formula to calculate the average cost per share (take into account only the unsold shares in portfolio)

 ## Thoughts